Bronte, NSW – 2024

-Bronte is a beachside suburb of Sydney, located 8 kilometres east of the Sydney central business district, in the Waverley Council local government area of the Eastern Suburbs.
+Bronte is a beachside Eastern suburb of Sydney, located 8 kilometres east of the Sydney central business district, in the Waverley Council local government area of the Eastern Suburbs.

 History